nim-lang/Nim/doc/manual.md

   caller2(toBeCalled1)
   caller2(toBeCalled2)

 `ProcType2` is a subtype of `ProcType1`.
-Unlike with tags, the parent context doesn't inherit the forbidden list of effects.
+Unlike with tags, the parent context - the function which calls other functions with forbidden effects - doesn't inherit the forbidden list of effects.

 Side effects